Are you looking to be sure that your use of WP Mail SMTP is compliant with the European Union’s General Data Protection Regulation?

 How can I be sure my site is GDPR compliant?

 Compliance details will vary from site to site.
-This is why in all cases we recommend seeking legal counsel familiar with GDPR to review your specific site to ensure compliance.
+This is why in all cases we recommend seeking legal counsel familiar with the GDPR to review your specific site to ensure compliance.

 That’s it!
 We hope this guide helped you understand your options to maintain GDPR compliance in WP Mail SMTP.